AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/creating-calculated-columns.md

 >Remember to properly define the table as either many or one!

 * If desired, you can apply [filters](../../data-user/reports/ess-manage-data-filters.md) to the new column.
-* When finished, click **Save**.
+* When finished, Click **[!UICONTROL Save]**.

 That is it!
-Your new column will appear in the current table with a Pending status.
+Your new column will appear in the current table with a `Pending` status.
 After the next update completes, your column will be available for use in metrics and reports.

 ## Handy reference map {#map}